lnx1288/COA-all-in-one/README.md

     which can be used to deploy a fully-functional [Openstack cloud in a single host](https://docs.openstack.org/devstack/latest/guides/single-machine.html).

-    Other useful resources to practice are the
+    Other useful resources to practice are:
     * [OpenStack Training Labs](https://docs.openstack.org/training_labs/).
     * [COA practice questions](https://github.com/AJNOURI/COA)